bolinocroustibat/vj/README.md

-# Automatic Video Jockey API
+# Automatic Video Jockey

-A Video Jockey (VJ) system consisting of a backend API that provides random YouTube videos by theme, and a frontend webapp that creates an automatic video mixing experience with beat detection and smooth transitions.
+A Video Jockey (VJ) system consisting of a backend API that provides random YouTube videos by theme without depleting the YouTube API quota, and a frontend webapp that automatically mix videos on beat detection, with some style effects.

 [**Backend API**](#api): Provides a random YouTube video ID according to an optional given theme, and stores cached YouTube IDs in a database for later usage without depleting the YouTube API quota.